 In line with this approach, a minimum number of stream gauging stations to be built has been identified that is within both the national GoSL hydrological framework and the geographical catchments of the five districts.
 This will strengthen the country's overall climate monitoring efforts while at the same time providing valuable climate information for the project areas.
-Groundwater monitoring will take advantage of largely existing boreholes GEF5 CEO Endorsement Template-February 2013.doc which will be fitted with water level data loggers thus cutting costs on the monitoring infrastructure setup costs.
+Groundwater monitoring will take advantage of largely existing boreholes which will be fitted with water level data loggers thus cutting costs on the monitoring infrastructure setup costs.
 In a further bid to ensure cost effectiveness, especially with regard to operating and maintaining the monitoring infrastructure network, the originally proposed number of rainfall monitoring stations was re-examined and reduced from 200 to 60 stations, on the basis of World Meteorological Organization (WMO) guidelines.